Secure a seat in USJ’s Physician Assistant (PA) Studies Program through this competitive major

 This seven-semester, interdisciplinary bachelor’s degree in Health Science prepares students for post-graduate success in USJ’s Physician Assistant Studies Program.

 The Pre-PA track is open to high school graduates who meet the admissions requirements specific to the program and then meet the yearly benchmarks through their junior year.
 Students that meet all the benchmarks and pass an in-person interview are then guaranteed a seat in the USJ PA program beginning January after their seventh semester.

-Throughout curriculum, students must meet the following requirements:
+Throughout the curriculum, students must meet the following requirements:

-Earn a “C” or better in all major and supporting courses
+Earn a B- or better in all major and supporting courses

-Take all major or supporting courses at USJ
+Take all major and supporting courses at USJ

-No repeat of courses without permission from major advisor/program director (may delay matriculation into PA Studies Program)
+No repeat of courses without permission from the major advisor/program director (may delay matriculation into the Physician Assistant Program)